-The Trailer For Kesha's New Documentary Revealed 'Rainbow' Literally Saved Her Life — VIDEO
+The Trailer For Kesha's New Documentary Reveals Just How Powerful 'Rainbow' Was For Her

 Kesha has had quite a year.
 Her third album, Rainbow, was released last August, and it's way more than just music.
 After an ongoing legal battle with producer Dr. Luke, Rainbow was Kesha's first album in five years.
 The album's songs are vulnerable, honest, and moving — and according to the trailer for her new documentary, Kesha says Rainbow "saved [her] life."